lab-antwerp-1/group-3/people/Khaled.md

 # Khaled

-*Hello I'm Khaled from syria interested in programming.*
+Hello I'm Khaled from syria interested in programming.

-*I love Shawrma so much btw*
+I love Shawrma so much btw.